darktable-org/dtdocs/content/module-reference/processing-modules/color-equalizer.md

 : Set the upper bound of brightness corrections that can be made with the module -- the module will not allow brightness of any pixels to be greater than this value.
 Use the picker to set based on a point/area on the image.
 This should usually be kept at its default value.

 hue curve (_N/A for saturation/brightness curves_)
 : Control how the hue adjustment curve is interpolated between nodes.
 Values greater than 1 make the transitions between the nodes more gradual.
-Values less than 1 create sharper transitions, allowing for more precise adjustments to individual hues, while affecting neighbouring areas/colors less.
+Values less than 1 create sharper transitions, allowing for more precise adjustments to individual hues, while affecting neighboring areas/colors less.
 Be aware that lower values can increase the likelihood of introducing noise or artifacts.

 ### guided filter